 The dangers of using unsterilized equipment are real, including exposure to blood-borne diseases like hepatitis C, hepatitis B and HIV.

-Many tattoo supplies are designed to be single-use only.
+are designed to be single-use only.
 This is because supplies like tattoo inks and caps that are shared by multiple people can be breeding grounds for bacteria and germs.
 Unwashed hands and unclean surfaces in a shop are additional potential sources of infection.

 State Tattoo Laws